Do I have to file a U.S. tax return?

 The first step with filing taxes is to figure out if you are a resident or nonresident for tax purposes.
-Generally if you were in the U.S. less than 5 years in 2013, you are a non-resident.
-The FNTR system will provide you with the steps to determine if you are a resident or nonresident for tax purposes.
+Generally if you were in the U.S. less than 5 years in 2015, you are a non-resident.

 What documents do I need?

 If you are employed in the United States, your employer will send you a statement of earnings, called a Form W-2, by the end of January that details your income and any taxes withheld during the previous year.
 If you receive benefits of a tax treaty for employment, scholarship or fellowship income, you will receive a Form 1042-S by mid-March that details your income and treaty benefits.

 When do I have to finish my taxes?

 If you were present in the United States during any part of 2015 on a visa other than a B visa, there is at least one tax form you must complete.
 Federal tax forms are due to the Internal Revenue Service (IRS) by April 15, 2016.
 Massachusetts state tax forms (if necessary) are due to the Department of Revenue by April 15, 2016.
 Please note that if you had no U.S. based income you have until June 15, 2016 to file your form 8843.